minorfam22/refactored-palm-tree/README.md

 # refactored-palm-tree
-This github thing is all about pac custom content.
+This GitHub thing is all about Pac custom content.